FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

     Double_t myProfile2YBinError = myProfile->GetYBinError(myHarmonic, myProfile->GetBin(varContainer));
 ~~~

-### QnCorrectionsProfileCorrelationComponents
+\subsubsection compcorrprofile Correlation components
-Implements a multidimensional histogram profile for each of the correlation components XX, XY, YX and YY for each of the selected harmonics.
+QnCorrectionsProfileCorrelationComponents implements a multidimensional histogram profile for each of the correlation components XX, XY, YX and YY for each of the selected harmonics.
 The overall behavior matches the QnCorrectionsProfileComponents one so, we just include the adapted code snipets
 ~~~{.cxx}
     QnCorrectionsProfileCorrelationComponents *myProfile =
         new QnCorrectionsProfileCorrelationComponents("QnCorrectionsProfileCorrelationComponents", "myComponentsCorrelationProfile", fEventClasses);